 Messages are always logged by the architecture when an unrecoverable error occurs (i.e., the network goes down) and it is not explicitly handled.
-Message logging may be used on an as-needed basis to facilitate the diagnosis and fixing of SIRs.
+Message logging may be used on an as-needed basis to facilitate the diagnosis and fixing of 65 SIRs.
 This sort of logging is especially useful at points of integration between classes and components.
-Messages logged for the purpose of debugging have a severity of 5 Informational, so as not to be confused with legitimate error messages.
+Messages sText: an optional parameter containing the text of the message.
+If omitted, the text will be looked up in a string file or the generic VB error description will be used.